gusber-ces/telstar-shipping-solution/README.md

 # CES - Route-planning accelerator

-This accelerator is intended to be a great start for CES projects, while showcasing some of the functionality and best practices from [Netcompany .NET Foundation](https://goto.netcompany.com/cases/GTE1579/NCDOTNET).
+This accelerator is intended to be a great start for CES projects, while showcasing some of the functionality and best practices from [Netcompany Foundation for .NET](https://goto.netcompany.com/cases/GTE1579/NCDOTNET).

 The accelerator contains:
 - Domain model with locations and connections.